Argo Online

-Argo Online (stylized as ARGO Online) is a hybrid free-to-play massively multiplayer online role-playing game developed by Green Forrest.
+Argo Online (stylized as ARGO Online) is a hybrid free-to-play massively multiplayer online role-playing game first launched in 2020 and developed by Green Forrest.
 The game borrows stylistic elements from high fantasy and steampunk themes.

 mGame Corporation launched Argo Online on 4 August 2010 in Korea.

 On 21 April 2011, Burda:ic launched the game for the western market for North America and Europe.
 On 1 March 2013, burda:ic announced the end of the European and North American service for Argo Online.

 In Korea, the game continued to grow a large userbase and in 2011, Asiasoft announced the release of ARGO Online for the SEA market in 2012.
 On 1 July 2013, Games-Masters.com Ltd. announced that they will offer ARGO Online in Europe in 2014.